mahmoud-lebda/django-test-api/README.md

 ## this is test app for django api

-here i test many things to make refrance app i will list here what in this source code:
+here i test many things to make a refrance Source code

 - Docker file
 - Docker Compose